gerwitz/hgc-v12/src/site/writing/2003/2003-09-11-the-manufacture-of-history.md

    [1]: http://www.esquire.com/features/articles/2003/030903_mfe_falling_1.html

-Thanks to [Tanya][2] for bringing attention to one of the most compelling image from the events of 2001-09-11.
+Thanks to [Tanya][2] for bringing attention to one of the most compelling imageS from the events of 2001-09-11.

    [2]: http://www.redsugar.com/oldmuse/002759.html